 Capture Makers’ Stories for the Next Generation

-Where I live in Butler, Pennsylvania, there is the Butler farm show.
-And they have an artwork contest and a quilting contest.
+Where I live in Butler, Pennsylvania, we have the Butler farm show.
+Every year they have an artwork contest and a quilting contest.
 Some of the quilts have the stories behind them, why someone made something.
 I love seeing that and what inspired them.

 Some even include photos with the stories to make it easier for us to connect with those pieces we didn’t initially understand because the artist isn’t standing next to us.
 It’s great when galleries do this on a gallery card.